-Since 1993, the California Farmers’ Markets Association has been managing certified farmers’ markets throughout the San Francisco Bay Area: San Leandro at Bayfair Mall, San Francisco at Fort Mason Center, San Francisco at Crocker Galleria, Daly City at Serramonte Center, Blossom Hill at Princeton Plaza Mall in San Jose, the Villages in San Jose, Mountain View, Saratoga, Morgan Hill, Rossmoor in Walnut Creek, and Diablo Valley in Walnut Creek.
+Since 1993, the California Farmers’ Markets Association has been managing certified farmers’ markets throughout the San Francisco Bay Area: San Leandro at Bayfair Mall, San Francisco at Fort Mason Center, San Francisco in the financial district at Crocker Galleria, Daly City at Serramonte Center, Blossom Hill at the VTA Ohlone/Chynoweth Light Rail station in San Jose, Mountain View, Los Altos, Saratoga, Morgan Hill, Gilroy, Moraga, Rossmoor in Walnut Creek, and Diablo Valley in Shadelands business park Walnut Creek.

-Each farmers or other agricultural producer must carry in transit and post at the Certified Farmers’ market a copy of his/her Certified Producer’s Certifiecate, which is provided by the farmer’s production county agricultural commissioner.
+Each farmer or other agricultural producer must carry in transit and post at the Certified Farmers’ Market a copy of his/her Certified Producer’s Certificate, which is provided by the farmer’s production county agricultural commissioner.

 There are over 700 Certified Farmers’ Markets in California.
 California Farmers’ Markets Association’s system of 14 markets serves over 26,000 households each week.
 The markets are outlets where consumer’s benefits include:

-- Obtain farm-fresh fruits and vegetables that travel a shorter farm-to-table trip.
+Obtain farm-fresh fruits and vegetables that travels a shorter farm-to-table trip.

 Farmers’ Benefits include:

-- A place to sell heirloom and antique and/or specialty crops (such as thin-skinned high moisture Babcock peaches that cannot withstand the stress of shipping, sweet potato leaves used for stir-fry, etc.).
+A place to sell heirloom and antique and/or specialty crops (such as thin-skinned high moisture Babcock peaches that do not easily withstand the stress of shipping, sweet potato leaves used for stir-fry, etc.).

-CFMA reserves over 700 stalls for farmers each week during the peak agricultural season throught its system of 14 certified farmers’ markets.
+CFMA reserves over 750 stall days for farmers each week during the peak agricultural season through its system of 14 certified farmers’ markets.
 An additional database of over 3,000 certified growers and an active “referral” system supported by our member growers assist the CFMA in supplying the markets.
 The market product mix is pre-determined each year by the annual reservation system.

-The addition of specialty food purveyors to the certified farmers’ markets origniated year back when markets wanted to add “non-certifiable farm products”, direct from the producer, to their product mix at the market.
+The addition of specialty food purveyors to the certified farmers’ markets originated when markets wanted to add “non-certifiable farm products”, direct from the producer, to their product mix at the market.
 These items include honey, cut flowers, dried nuts and jams.
-Since then, most of these items have become certifieable and are included in the “certified area” of the markets.
+Since then, these items have become certifiable and are included in the “certified area” of the markets.